CLI Configuration

 JFROG_CLI_RELEASES_REPOto<server-id>/<repo-name>for Maven/Gradle dependency resolution from an internal source

-SSO / External Authentication
+SSO and External Authentication

-- Browser login:
+- Browser login.

-jf loginopens a browser that supports your SSO provider (SAML, OAuth) - OIDC token exchange:
+jf loginopens a browser that supports your SSO provider (SAML, OAuth). - OIDC token exchange.

-jf eotexchanges tokens from GitHub Actions, Azure DevOps, or other OIDC providers - Access tokens: Generate SSO-authenticated tokens through the UI, then use them with
+jf eotexchanges tokens from GitHub Actions, Azure DevOps, or other OIDC providers. - Access tokens.
+Generate SSO-authenticated tokens through the UI, then use them with

 Troubleshooting